williamw520/jsoda/README.md

 Note that object versioning doesn't work with batchPut().

-#### @S3Field
+#### S3 Data Field

 Fields annotated with @S3Field are stored on S3.
 Except the key fields, any fields can be annotated with @S3Field.
 Jsoda stores an object's regular fields in SimpleDB or DynamoDB, and stores the @S3Field in S3.
-Fields from both places are loaded and synthesized into an object during object loading.
+Field data from both places are loaded and synthesized into an object during object loading.

     public class Hello4 {
         @Key